Violation ExplanationOfficial Report Wording, Item #07:

 Re-service and cross contamination:

-2. Cross contamination from equipment, produce washed.
+2. Cross contamination from equipment, raw animal foods stored below cooked & ready-to-eat food.
 (20 pts.)

 PUBLIC HEALTH REASON